yuxng/ObjectNet3D_toolbox/README.md

 3. draw_cad* displays the 3D CAD models we collected from [3D Warehouse](https://3dwarehouse.sketchup.com) in our annotation process.

 4. show_pose_annotations.m displays the overlays of 3D shapes onto images according to our annotations.
+Check the code of this function to understand the annotation format of ObjectNet3D.

 5. show_shapenet_annotations.m displays the retrieved 3D shapes from ShapeNetCore for objects in 42 categories.